A HappyNeuron Pro Case Study:

 Sleep, cognitive function, and psychological status are all interconnected.
 Clinical providers working with clients that have experienced a concussion or brain injury must address these different areas that can impact a client’s ability to function.
 One aspect of psychological functioning that Dr. Chugh sees as essential for a client’s recovery is resilience.
 Resilience is important to develop as it helps a person face an obstacle and be able to persevere through it to solve a problem at hand.

-Oftentimes, people develop concussions when a force is applied to the head.
-This force in turn causes the brain to make contact with the skull, resulting in tissue damage.
-Depending on the nature of the concussion, whether it is focused or a diffuse injury, a client may experience one or more cognitive deficits.
+A concussion occurs when force is applied to the head.
+This force causes the brain to make contact with the skull, resulting in tissue damage.
+Depending on the nature of the concussion, a client may experience one or more cognitive deficits.
 Working on cognitive functioning can help clients build back the necessary skills to resume activities that bring them joy and allow them to live independently.
 Many people living with concussion and brain injury experience a loss of control, due to needing help or modifications to participate in life activities.
 Cognitive rehabilitation can help clients build these skills, which in turn can help them have a sense of control over their lives.

 Cognitive rehabilitation therapy can be provided using digital tools, paper and pencil exercises, and multimedia content that targets the cognitive functions that the client is struggling with.
 Clinical providers also provide concussion education to the client and their support team to help the client and their support team adjust to life post-concussion.
 An active ingredient in a client’s therapy success is the guidance and time with a clinical provider.
 Without guidance, clients may devise ways to avoid obstacles, which prevents them from getting the full benefit of completing cognitive exercises.